Best places to visit in San Sebastian in 2 days

 On your second day in San Sebastian, I recommend visiting the following places:

-From Mount Igueldo, you can enjoy some of the most beautiful views of San Sebastián.
+From Monte Igueldo, you can enjoy some of the most beautiful views of San Sebastián.
 I recommend walking through Playa de la Concha very early to arrive at Monte Igueldo soon and enjoy the place with more peace.
 Although if you want to go up by funicular, you should know that it does not open until 11 a.m.
 If you want to go earlier, you will have to walk up.
 The path is quite steep but spectacular views await you at the top.
 You can do it!

 You can have a drink in a bar and visit an old amusement park.
 I recommend walking down so you can visit the lighthouse and enjoy the views for a while longer.
 When you go down, you can follow the path to Peine del Viento which is one of Eduardo Chillida’s most emblematic sculptures.